everette00/Verbkit/README.md

 ```

 This will build the js file that contains your game and open a browser window up for the game to be played.
 However, this is not an interesting game.
 Head to the documentation page for all of the API features available to you: http://everette00.github.io/verbkit/

+Please Note: Verbkit is not complete and development has halted for the project.
+Please feel free to pull the project and continue if you'd like.